dijasila/GPAW/doc/documentation/directmin/directmin.rst

 32-128 Water Molecules
 ```````````````````````
 In this test, the ground state of liquid water configurations with 32, 64, 128
-molecules and the TZDP basis set are calculated.
+molecules and the TZDP basis set is calculated.
 The geometries are taken
 from `here <https://wiki.fysik.dtu.dk/gpaw/devel/benchmarks.html>`_.
-The GPAW parameters used in this test include: the PBE functional, grid spacing h=0.2, and
+The GPAW parameters used in this test include: PBE functional, grid spacing h=0.2 Å, and
 8-core domain decomposition.
 The convergence criterion is a
-change in density is smaller than `10^{-6}` electrons per valence electron.
+change in density smaller than `10^{-6}` electrons per valence electron.
 The ratio of the elapsed times spent by the default LCAO eigensolver and
 the direct minimization methods as a function of the number of
 water molecules is shown below.
 In direct minimization, the unitary invariant representation